cmeng94/disaster-response-pipelines/README.md

 Components of this project include
 * an ETL pipeline that cleans data and loads it into a database,
-* an ML pipeline that transforms data using NLP techniques and builds an ML classification model, and
+* an ML pipeline that transforms data using NLP and builds an ML classification model, and
 * a Web App that displays data visualizations and classifies new disaster messages.
 <img width="800" alt="screenshot1" src="https://user-images.githubusercontent.com/11303419/129129421-ec44aa2e-e08a-4033-85b6-4a6b55c37556.png">